arelsaputra/Dicoding-Data-Scientist-Manchine-learning-Engineer/README.md

 ## Prerequisites

-Ensure you have installed the following software before running this project:
+Ensure have installed the following software before running this project:

 - Python 3.x
 - Pip